Depart-de-Sentier/Schools-2024-May-Quebec/class-materials/packaging.md

 You will be guided through a series of questions, which will determine the name of your package, the author, the license, etc.

+> [!WARNING]
+> In this example, the package is called `bw_test`.
+You will need to use a different name for your package!
+> This is because packages on PyPi Test (just like on "regular" PyPi) must have unique names.
+> There is already a package called `wurst` in the Brightway ecosystem... so why not `sauerkraut`, or `beer`?

 ## Make Edits to your Package

+You have now created the basic structure of your package.

-The most basic edits you can make are to add a "Hello, world!" function to your package.
+The most simple edit you can make is to add a "Hello, world!" function to your package.
 You can therefore add the function

 ```python
 def hello_world():